sizarcorpse/A-Journey-With-Git-To-Github/document/root.md

 git mv <file> <file>.txt
 ```

-## 📝Revert & Reset files from the staging area
+## Revert & Reset files from the staging area

 ```bash
 # Undo / revert un-staged changes on a file